St John Plessington Catholic College

 High expectations for their behaviour and achievement

-SJP is inclusive and ambitious for all.
-We have high expectations of and for all.
+St John Plessington is inclusive and ambitious for all.
+We have high expectations of and for everyone in our community.
 We provide opportunities for students to put their faith into action.
 Our behaviour policy is trauma informed and ensures that students learn that actions have consequences and they can accept and appreciate differences between people.
-Whilst students gain knowledge through KS3, KS4 and KS5, we also want them to become learners who are enquiring, enthusiastic and have choice filled lives. students will be nurtured to develop high expectations of themselves and embed our key principles at the college: Ready.
-Respectful.
-Safe.
+Whilst students gain knowledge through KS3, KS4 and KS5, we also want them to become learners who are enquiring, enthusiastic and have choice filled lives. students will be nurtured to develop high expectations of themselves and embed our key principles at the college: ‘Be present’, ‘Be Smart’ and ‘Be Kind’.

 Learn compassion